joe7575/nanobasic-mod/manual.md

 The DIM statement is used to dimension arrays.
 The DIM statement must be used before the array is referenced in the program.

+For instance, DIM A(5) defines a single-dimension array A. In standard BASIC, the lower bound of any array was normally 1, so in this case, the variable A has five "slots", numbered 1 though 5.
+In NanoBasic, the lower bound is always 0, so the variable A has six "slots", numbered 0 through 5.

 If a subscript is used that is greater than the maximum specified, a "Array index out of bounds" error occurs.
 The minimum value for a subscript is always 0.